 Background: Multiple sources report cannabis (Cannabis sativa) to be the sole host plant of P. cannabis (Bodlah et al., 2011; Heie, 1993; Khan and Shah, 2017).
 However, it has also been reported from other plants, including other Cannabis species and the genera Artemisia, Cnicus, Humulus (including hops, Humulus lupulus), and Prunus (Das, 1918; Higuchi and Miyazaki, 1969; Müller and Karl, 1976).
-The ability of P. cannabis to feed on and complete development on plants other than C. sativa is somewhat in doubt for the following two reasons.
+The ability of P. cannabis to feed on and complete development on plants other than C. sativa is in doubt for the following two reasons.
 The similar species P. humuli (Schrank) (hops aphid) feeds on hops and Prunus species, and reports of P. cannabis on some of these plants could represent misidentifications of P. humuli (Oregon Department of Agriculture, 2017).
-Transfer trials failed to establish P. cannabis on hops (Cranshaw, 2018).
+Transfer trials failed to establish P. cannabis on hops and this aphid has not been reported on hosts other than Cannabis species in the United States (Cranshaw, 2018).

 Feeding by P. cannabis is reported to cause wilting and yellowing of cannabis (Oregon Department of Agriculture, 2017).
-In examination of outdoor hemp plants infested with P. cannabis, Cranshaw et al. (2018) did not observe any plant injuries resulting from aphid feeding, but they did report large quantities of honeydew.
-They observed large numbers of predaceous insects with P. cannabis in the field that they speculated were exerting pressure on the aphids, and they noted that that damage in greenhouses (where there would likely be less control by natural enemies) could be more significant.
+During examination of outdoor hemp plants infested with P. cannabis, Cranshaw et al. (2018) did not observe any plant injuries resulting from aphid feeding, but they did report large quantities of honeydew.
+They observed large numbers of predaceous insects with P. cannabis in the field; they speculated that these were exerting pressure on the aphids, and they noted that that damage in greenhouses (where there would likely be less control by natural enemies) could be more significant.